Your true Icelandic winter adventure awaits you. Book your tour here!

 • Solo travelers are required to choose the single room supplement when booking if they want a guaranteed private room.
 If the single room fee is not paid, they might be roomed with another solo traveler of the same gender.

-• Sometimes we may need to change glaciers or glacier outlets on this tour due to various reasons, including weather conditions.
+• Sometimes, we may need to change glaciers or glacier outlets on this tour due to various reasons, including weather conditions.
 Glacier outlets used on this tour include Svínafellsjökull, Falljökull and Sólheimajökull, all amazing and unique glaciers, equally as beautiful.
-From October to March, we replace the glacier hike with a journey through the Crystal Ice Cave.
+From October to April, we replace the glacier hike with a journey through the Crystal Ice Cave.

 Pick-up is at 08:00 am from your hotel or a nearby meeting point in Reykjavík.
 Picking everyone up can take up to 30 minutes, your patience is much appreciated.
 Available pick-up points: Arctic Adventures’s pick-up list.